HemanthNarne/practice/gdptest.md

 ﻿# Smart-Attendance
-Course project for IOS - Smart attendance is an attendance tracking application
+Course project for IOS - Smart attendance is an attendance tracking shduawhsui

 ## Group name
 Conquerors